 Increase recognition of advanced-training for pharmacist participation in the care of patient-athletes.

 Provide a platform for pharmacy professionals to collaborate, connect and grow.

-Sports pharmacists are specially-trained to recognize and avoid banned prescriptions, over-the-counter medications, and dietary supplements or nutritional products; address the special pharmaceutical needs or design personalized medication therapy goals with the prescribers for exercise enthusiasts or any level of athlete.
+Sports pharmacists are registered pharmacists working in sports medicine and / or supporting athletes health and wellbeing.
+We are specially-trained to recognize and avoid banned prescriptions, recommend appropriate over-the-counter medications, and discuss the risks associated with dietary supplements or nutritional products (we understand high performance athletes will use them, and we cannot eliminate the risk, unfortunately); address the special pharmaceutical needs; design personalized medication therapy goals in collaboration with the prescribers– for exercise enthusiasts or any level of athlete.
 Sports pharmacists are drug experts within the athlete’s entourage.

 Anyone working in sports pharmacy must stay up-to-date on rules and banned substances lists.

 Accessible and knowledgeable, pharmacists who have training in sports medicine, doping control, major event organization, or other niches of sports are invaluable to the world antidoping effort.
 Sports pharmacists work with athletes as individual patients, within a sports organization, at antidoping agencies, or as part of sporting events polyclinical and pharmacy operations teams.
 Academia and research are other areas of sports pharmacy.
 Sports pharmacists provide medication reference and procurement as part of the sports medicine team and often assist, directly and indirectly.